micheleangioni/phalcon-validators/readme.md

 The NumericValidator only allows for numeric (i.e. 0-9) characters.
 Minimum and maximum values can be specified.

+Optionally, it can support float values, that is allowing comma (,) and dot (.) characters.

         $data['number'] = $this->request->getPost('number');

         $validation = new Phalcon\Validation();